Thomas Scott (Orangeman): Role in the Red River Rebellion

-Scott was employed by the Canadian government as a surveyor.
-As a surveyor in Kildonan, Scott was involved in the imprisonment of Norbert Parisien, a supporter of the English party who had been captured by Riel's men and released.
-As Parisien returned home from sawing wood, Scott mistook him for a spy and held him captive.
-Parisien escaped Scott's custody and fled, taking a rifle as a party led by Scott pursued.
-During his escape attempt, Parisien was met by John H. Sutherland who had arrived to observe matters at the church.
-Panicking, Parisien shot him and knocked him off of his horse.
-Scott and his men then caught up to Parisien.
-Despite Sutherland's request that no harm come to Parisien, Scott ordered that Parisien be severely beaten and dragged through the snow and ice by his sash.
-Scott then struck Parisien with an axe.
-A few days later, Parisien and Sutherland both died of their wounds.
-Despite having killed Parisien and created the circumstances that culminated in Sutherland's death, Scott faced no legal consequences for his actions at Kildonan.

 During the Red River Rebellion, Scott was first arrested and imprisoned in December 1869 at Upper Fort Garry by Louis Riel and his men along with the party of 45 who had fortified themselves in Schultz's store and warehouse in a challenge to the authority of The National Committee of the Metis of the Red River led by Louis Riel.
 Thomas Scott escaped Upper Fort Garry in January 1870, as did John Christian Schultz and Charles Mair.
 In February, Scott alongside several hundred armed volunteers amassed at Kildonan Presbyterian Church and school planning to attack Upper Fort Garry to release the prisoners still being held there.
 Summarily, Riel released the prisoners, and the rescue party was dispersed.
 Scott and several volunteers marched to Portage la Prairie but passed too close to Fort Garry, where Scott was captured and imprisoned by Riel's garrison once again.
 Mair and Schultz travelled through the United States to Ontario to urge the government for an extensive military expedition to the Red River Settlement.

-The military Wolseley expedition dispatched the Ontario 1st and 60th Rifles alongside British troops in May 1870.
 Scott suffered severe diarrhea during his second incarceration, which had a negative effect on both Scott and his captors.
 During his captivity, Scott was extraordinarily difficult, opinionated, and verbally abusive and refused to acknowledge his captors' legal authority.
 Thomas had an altercation with a group of guards that injured him so severely that Riel had him locked into another cell with a stronger lock, partly for his own safety.
 Scott's fellow prisoners had asked that he be removed due to his obnoxious behaviour while in captivity.
 He was eventually tried and executed for committing insubordination.